bcooper085/scorecard/README.md

 Add your golf courses including course pictures and course stats.
 Track your scores and progress.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.2.

+## Technology

 Angular 2, Typescript, Firebase, Bootstrap
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.2.

 ## Development server